antoniotino/SudokuGame/README.md

 Project under construction

 ## Compile & Execute in local environment
+* You could use:
-* Use either Eclipse, Intellij or any other IDE you like
+    * Eclipse, Intellij or any other IDE you like
+    * Terminal (PowerShell/CMD on Windows or BASH on Linux-based system)
 * Other information will be added soon...

 ## Build in a Docker container